cms-dev/cms/docs/Docker image.rst

 bash prompt where the repository is mounted on ``~/src`` for ease of development.
 You can edit the code from the host (i.e. outside the container) and then reinstall CMS (``./install.py cms``) directly from inside the container, without having to rebuild the image every time.
+Alternatively, you can use ``./install.py cms --editable`` to get an editable installation symlinked to the source tree.

 Upon running ``cms-dev.sh`` for the first time, the database will initially be empty.
 You need to initialize it (notice that the following commands are